Ebike Oracle

 The three-class system in Tennessee

-Tennessee codified the federal three-class framework in Title 55, Chapter 8, Part 3, with the classification and manufacturer-label requirements effective 2017 (TCA §55-8-303).
+Tennessee codified the federal three-class framework in Title 55, Chapter 8, Part 3, with the classification framework effective 2016 (Public Chapter 823 / SB 1705) and the manufacturer-label requirement from 2017 (TCA §55-8-303).
 TCA §55-8-301 defines three classes, each with a motor of less than 750 watts:

 Class 1 — pedal-assist only, 20 mph cutoff